Cyfrin/safe-hash-rs/README.md

 You can find a more detailed list in the [pinned GitHub issue](https://github.com/cyfrin/safe-tx-verifier/issues/1).

 ## Trust Assumptions
-* Safe Smart contracts are flawless
+* You trust this codebase
-* Tenderly simulation is flawless
+* You trust your hardware wallet
-* DNS is not hijacked
+* You trust the Safe Wallet contracts